Rule 1: AA/NA Attendance and Sponsorship

 Rule 2: Use of Alcohol or Mind Altering Drugs

 USE or POSSESSION of alcohol, mind altering drugs or drug paraphernalia in any form (including mouthwash, cough medicine, Kombucha, anything that contains alcohol, legally controlled drugs or substances and illegal drugs of all forms), WILL result in IMMEDIATE DISMISSAL from the Welcome House.
-Residents may be discharged from the Welcome House program on the suspicion of using the above substances, at the discretion of Management.
+Residence may be discharged from the Welcome House program on the suspicion of using the above substances, at the discretion of Management.

 Periodic urine and/ or breathe alcohol tests will be given as a requirement of the program and at the discretion of Management.
 When asked to participate in a UA or BA, residents must do so immediately.
 Residents are required to remain in the lobby area until successful completion of the testing process.